 Keep the account current through timely payments and communications required.

-All accounts not current are subject to the Genesis Pediatrics collection program and could result in a loss of privileges/relationship with Genesis Pediatrics.

-Grant the right to collect all reasonable costs, billing fees, attorney’s fees, collection agency fees and disbursements associated with any legal action taken to recover a debt for services rendered.
+All accounts not current are subject to collection in which event, in addition to the amount due, Genesis shall be entitled to collect all reasonable costs, billing fees, attorney’s fees, collection agency fees and disbursements associated with any legal action taken to recover a debt for services rendered.

-A billing charge is automatically added each month to outstanding accounts unless prior arrangements are made.
-Remember it is the policy of Genesis Pediatrics, that both a father and mother are responsible for a minor child’s care and bills at the time of service regardless of any other financial/legal arrangements dictating who will ultimately pay.
-In the event the bank returns a check to us, a service charge of $40 (maximum) in addition to any bank fee will be added to the account.
+It is the policy of Genesis Pediatrics, that both a father and mother are responsible for a minor child’s care and bills at the time of service regardless of any other financial/legal arrangements dictating who will ultimately pay.
+In the event a bank returns a check to us, a service charge of $40 (maximum) in addition to any bank fee will be added to the account.

 Financial hardship should never stand in the way of medical care.
 Since open communication can benefit both parties, any hardship should be discussed with Genesis Pediatrics earlier rather than later.
 This will simplify a difficult situation.
 Please feel free to speak with the Billing and Accounts Department if you have any questions about our policy.